 computers for logging and working digital modes the setup did not change much during the first year.

 Life outside the shack.

-Crossing the divide on the return leg of the trip.
+Crossing the continental divide in the Rocky Mountains on the return leg of the trip.

 I also enjoy riding this self propelled bike.